henrythasler/nodemcu/README.md

 * `config.lua` - all config data is stored in this file

 ### `/flash`
  * `flashdaemon.lua` - lua-script to handle file uploads, commands.
-Returns a status-html.
 Run that file on your nodemcu after wifi is connected.
+ * `flash.js` - nodejs-script to upload files to nodemcu
  * `status.lua` - generate status.html on nodemcu.
-Called by `flashdaemon.lua`.

 ### `/sensor`
  * `temperature.lua` - convert reading from ADC0 to temperature value and send result to MQTT broker.